piksl1/country-explorer/README.md

 yarn dev
 ```

-Open your browser and navigate to `http://localhost:3000` to see the application in action.
+Open your browser and navigate to `country-explorer-black.vercel.app` to see the application in action.

 ## Contributing